ArctiqTeam/e-google-IaaS-lab1/docs/2-terraform.md

 Luckily Terraform support a parameter called `count` in most of it's resource blocks.
 This turns a resource block into a loop that creates as many instances as specified by the `count` parameter.

 But what about the `name` parameter?
 Each instance needs a unique one.
 A small trick that uses the index of the current loop can be used and concatenetad with the name.
-Lets take a look.
+Let's take a look.

 ```
 resource "google_compute_instance" "webservers" {